devtron-labs/devtron/docs/setup/install/install-devtron.md

 ## Upgrade

-To use the CI/CD capabilities with Devtron, users can Install the [CI/CD integration](install-devtron-with-cicd.md).
+To use the CI/CD capabilities with Devtron, you can Install the [CI/CD integration](install-devtron-with-cicd.md) or [CI/CD integration along with GitOps (Argo CD)](setup/install/install-devtron-with-cicd-with-gitops.md).